i-on-project/meta/guides/ways-of-working.md

 * Keep the repository tidy.
 Namely, before a commit double check what is staged or configured to be included on it.

 * Do not rewrite the git history of publicly committed branches. namely `master`.

+* Each project's main repository should have a GitHub project (e.g. [https://github.com/i-on-project/core/projects/2])
+  * The project has the following columns
+    * `To Define` - Task that might need to be done, however isn't yet fully defined or agreed upon.
+    * `To Do` - Task that needs to be done.
+    * `Doing` - Task that is beeing done.
+    * `Review` - Task that is pending review.
+A PR should probably exist for it.
+    * `Done` - Task is done.
+    * `Rejected` - Task will not be done.

+* Each project should have one milestone per week
+  * Uses the following naming convention `Wnn-2021`, where the `nn` is the week number.
+  * If a weekly milestone is too fine grained, then we can have a fortnighly one.
+The numbering should still be weekly, so we would have `W01-2021`, followed by `W03-2021`.
+  * Each task should have an associated milestone, namely if they are on the project board and already out of the `To Define` phase.